What is the Razzamataz Future Fund?

 Am I eligible to apply?

-If you will be 16 years of age by 1st September 2019 and have attended a Razzamataz Theatre School for a minimum of two years consecutively you may be eligible.
+If you will be 16 years of age by 1st September 2022 and have attended a Razzamataz Theatre School for a minimum of two years consecutively and have not previously applied for the Razzamataz Future Fund, you may be eligible.
 You must also be able to show evidence of a conditional or unconditional offer on a course that relates to the Razzamataz curriculum.
-It must include but does not have to be limited to one or more of the following: Performing Arts, Musical Theatre, Acting for Stage, Acting for Screen, Singing or Dance.
+It must include but does not have to be limited to one or more of the following: Per- forming Arts, Musical Theatre, Acting for Stage, Acting for Screen, Singing or Dance.
 Dance courses must contain Musical Theatre dance or Street dance in their course content.
-Singing courses must contain either the Musical Theatre or Commercial genres in their course content.
-If you will be leaving a Razzamataz school at the end of the academic year in which you turn 18 then you may request a12 month deferral providing you will still be attending a full time Further Education establishment.
+Singing courses must contain either the Musical Theatre, Acting or Commercial genres in their course content.
+If you will be leaving a Razzamataz school at the end of the academic year in which you turn 18 then you may request a 12 month deferral.
 Please note requests must be sent prior to the end of your time at a Razzamataz Theatre School.

 Can I leave Razzamataz and then apply?

-We are allowing students who have left Razzamataz but have been with the school for more than ten years’ to enter if they are eligible and fit the age criteria.
-Also if your application is a deferral as outlined above.
+We are allowing students who have left Razzamataz but have been with the school for more than four years to enter if they are eligible and fit the age criteria in accordance with the deferral procedure outlined above.

 How do I apply?

-All applications will be invited to an interview proving their application form is complete and they have provided sufficient information on their course criteria and funding requirements.
-The auditions/interviews will be held in Glasgow on Sunday 9th June 2019.
+All applications will be invited to an audition/interview, in front of a panel of industry experts, providing their application form is complete and they have provided sufficient information on their course criteria and funding requirements.
+The 2022 final audition day will be Sunday 19th June 2022.